dmijatovic/ng5-material-fire-portal/README.md

-# ng4-material-fire-portals
+# dv4-ng-mat-fire-portals

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2 and uses Angular 4.
 It uses angular material, beta 12 (custom theme) and the firebase for the backend and hosting.
+On 5 november upgrade to Angular 5 is done.
+It required upgrade of cli to v1.5.0.
+See at the bottom more about upgrade.

 The project contains 3 templates having same name as git branches: